 Halò!
 In September, Seb and I just spent one week in Scotland, exploring this beautiful country from east to west.
 It was our first glimpse of the Scottish countryside and it exceeded our expectations!
 While a week was not nearly enough to explore Scotland, I do feel we got a nicely balanced taste of what makes this country such a joy to visit.
-Here’s my Scotland travel guide, aka what we did, in hopes that it sparks your imagination or helps you with trip planning!
+Here’s my Scotland travel itinerary, aka what we did, in hopes that it sparks your imagination or helps you with trip planning!

 Sept.
 8th The sun greets us warmly on our arrival at Edinburgh airport on this Sunday afternoon.
 After leaving our backpacks at our friends’, we are out to explore the Old Town.
 We start with a hike on Arthur’s Seat in Holyrood Park.
 The soft light of the sun embracing hills and grass is golden, and so is the sound of the bagpipes near us.
 There are lots of people there so we decide to stop on another hill offering a beautiful view over the city.